QuenCarter/quencarter/README.md

 **Collaboration & Leadership:** Collaboration ​with ​Cross-functional ​Teams, Effective ​Communication, Mentor, Team ​Collaboration

 ## 🆕 What's New
 ✅ I'm enjoying the process of re-entering the tech field.
 So, what better way than to start working on public repos **and stop it with the private WIPs 🤦🏽‍♀️**

 ✅ I'm working on rebranding @Placidbits, a software development company I co-own.
 I'm excited to work alongside my husband, @plasmarocker!
 He's a cool dude!

+✅ I'm finally picking a hobby!
+I'm torn between product photography and sewing. 🤔

 ## 📫 How to reach me:
 🎶Call me, beep me if you're trying to reach me. 🎶